-Hitachi’s range of mobile and stationary OES analysers (optical emission spectroscopy) provide fast, high accuracy testing of the composition and trace elements of metal alloys.
+Hitachi’s range of mobile and stationary OES analyzers (optical emission spectroscopy) provide fast, high accuracy testing of the composition and trace elements of metal alloys.
 This means you can verify incoming material in seconds in metal manufacturing.

-For fabricators, you’ll want to choose a handheld LIBS or XRF analyser.
+For fabricators, you’ll want to choose a handheld LIBS or XRF analyzer.
 Hitachi offers product ranges with both technologies.
 If you also need to test for elemental composition, then choosing an OES or a handheld XRF is the way to go.

 Factory floor process control

-By using a portable analyser, operators can carry out a quick test on the material before machining, ensuring the right part has been taken from stock to avoid material mix-ups.
+By using a portable analyzer, operators can carry out a quick test on the material before machining, ensuring the right part has been taken from stock to avoid material mix-ups.
 These techniques are also useful for checking the composition of processed parts for double-checking your own procedures.

-Depending on your process and material, handheld LIBS or XRF analysers, or mobile OES fit the bill.
-Hitachi High-Tech’s Vulcan handheld LIBS analyser can perform alloy identification in one second, whereas XRF is an accurate and totally non-destructive test for almost any material, including metal alloys.
+Depending on your process and material, handheld LIBS or XRF analyzers, or mobile OES fit the bill.
+Hitachi High-Tech’s Vulcan handheld LIBS analyzer can perform alloy identification in one second, whereas XRF is an accurate and totally non-destructive test for almost any material, including metal alloys.
 Mobile OES also is an option for you if you need to reliably detect trace elements like carbon, boron or sulfur in steel or nitrogen in duplex steels.

 For final inspection before shipping to customers, XRF is the technique you need as it’s non-destructive (NDT).
 The test will allow you to verify the composition of the material and take any readings necessary for regulatory compliance screening.